In this guide, I’ll show you how to find inactive Computers in Active Directory with PowerShell and the AD Pro Toolkit.

 Now if I check the OU in Active Directory, I’ll see that the accounts have been moved.

-Here are my recommendations for dealing with inactive and stale computer Accounts.
+Here are my recommendations for dealing with inactive and stale computer accounts.

 Hopefully, you found this tutorial helpful.
 If you have questions or run into any problems, post a comment below.